anonymous12345-sudo/Intiface-Control/README.md

 become *unavailable* (or, for the connectivity sensor, just switch to "off"), but are never deleted.
 This keeps dashboards and automations stable instead of silently losing entities.
-If you genuinely want to remove a toy's entities (e.g. you sold it), delete its device manually under **Settings → Devices & services → Intiface Control**.
+If you genuinely want to remove a toy's entities, delete its device manually under **Settings → Devices & services → Intiface Control**.

 **A persistent "Can't connect to Intiface" notification under Settings → System → Repairs**